 Furthermore, experimental parkinsonism, induced by neurotoxins specific to dopamine neurons, is coupled with the activation of nigral and striatal microglia and with the production of proinflammatory molecules.
 In addition, models of Parkinson’s disease inhibition of microglia is neuroprotective.

 This is why substances which inhibit this inflammatory response and protect the nervous system against further damage are so important.
 Our body produces substances like this as a natural healing mechanism.
-These are called the endocannabinoids, of which the supplement PeaCure is an example.
-Since 2012, endocannabinoids are considered a new possible treatment for Parkinson’s disease.
+These are called endocannabinoids, palmitoylethanolamide being one of them.
+After 2012, endocannabinoids are considered a new possible treatment for Parkinson’s disease.

-Treating Parkinson’s disease with the help of the body’s own protection mechanism of endocannabinoids: the supplement palmitoylethanolamide
+Treating Parkinson’s disease with the help of the body’s own protection mechanism of endocannabinoids: palmitoylethanolamide

 The authors emphasize in the article that the body’s own reparative and regenerative mechanism possesses molecules of the endocannabinoid class.

-One of the most studied body’s own protective and regenerative substances is the endocannabinoid that goes by the name Palmitoylethanolamide.
-Also known as the supplement PeaCure.
-PeaCure only contains the bodily substance PEA and has no chemical additives.
+One of the most studied body’s own protective and regenerative substances is the endocannabinoid that goes by the name palmitoylethanolamide (PEA).

 Breakthrough 2012: Eposito’s conclusion

-Based on an animal study, researchers concluded the following information, which speaks for itself:
+Based on an animal study, researchers concluded the following information:

 PEA, administered once the insult has been initiated, cuts off the link inflammation-gliosis-mitochondrial dysfunction and may be represent a good neurotropic support.

-A lot of research has been done on the safety and effectiveness of PeaCure for a variety of conditions.
+A lot of research has been done on the safety and effectiveness of PEA for a variety of conditions.
 In the area of Parkinson’s disease there have been positive experiences, but no large-scale publicized studies.
 Because the substance is a body’s own supplement that can be used in combination with other medicine, and because there have been so many other studies with positive results, we give a green-orange light.
-We doubt there will ever be enough funding to organize large-scale studies, as nobody will make money on it… It is not a patented substance, but a body’s own molecule.
-Considering the positive results of cannabis on Parkinson’s disease, PeaCure looks like a good choice for people that don’t want to get stoned.
+We doubt there will ever be enough funding to organize large-scale studies, as nobody will make money on it… It cannot be a patented substance, but a body’s own molecule.
+Considering the positive results of cannabis on Parkinson’s disease, PEA looks like a good choice for people that don’t want to get stoned, but want the positive effects on their bodies’ endocannabinoid system.

 Additional literature on neuroinflammation